omalley/orc/site/develop/bylaws.md

 Committer access is by invitation only and must be approved by consensus approval of the active Project Management Committee (PMC) members.

-A committer is considered emeritus by their own declaration or by not contributing in any form to the project for over six months.
+If a committer wishes to leave the project or does not contribute to the project in any form for six months, the PMC may make them emeritus.
+Emeritus committers lose their ability to commit code or cast binding votes.
 An emeritus committer may request reinstatement of commit access from the PMC.
 Such reinstatement is subject to consensus approval of active PMC members.